archean-cookbook/archbelt/README.md

 Commands:
-  yank      Yank code files from a blueprint watch     watch for changes to blueprint file(s); will yank on change complete  Generate shell completion for zsh & bash help      Print this message or the help of the given subcommand(s)
+  yank      Yank code files from a blueprint watch     watch for changes to blueprint file(s); will yank on change as if -f is set package   Gather metadata and files from blueprint for packaging info      Display information about the blueprint complete  Generate shell completion for zsh & bash help      Print this message or the help of the given subcommand(s)